 The abstract is the description of the workshop that will appear in SIGCSE publications and is what participants will read on the Symposium web site to decide which workshops to attend.
 This year we are asking that you include information about the intended audience and computing requirements in the abstract to help readers make that choice.

-The description is limited to 250 words and must match verbatim the abstract section of the Full Workshop Proposal.
+The description is limited to (including whitespace) and must match verbatim the abstract section of the Full Workshop Proposal.

 The workshop proposal abstract must be submitted in plain text.
 The abstract for an accepted proposal may contain a URL with more information for participants.
 (Abstracts of accepted workshops can be edited in response to reviews for the camera-ready submission.)